Skip to Main Content

 It’s really easy to get caught up in the stress of planning and pulling off a fundraising event.
 But you’ve made it to the proverbial finish line; it’s okay to relax a little and switch from harried planning mode to easy-breezy party mode!

-Enjoy the food and drink!
+Enjoy the Food and Drink!

 Just as it’s easy to maintain a stressed-out attitude during your fundraiser, it’s also easy to forget to feed yourself.
 Don’t let that happen to you and your staff.
 Remember to take care of yourself and enjoy that food you paid for!